Slimicide/Valkyrie/README.md

 # Inline Hook Detection & Unhooking
 ![](images/Inline_Unhooking.png)

+Valkyrie now leverages Indirect Syscalls to NtProtectVirtualMemory to change memory page permissions to facilitate unhooking.

 # Compilation as a DLL
 Valkyrie's EXE is useful for recon.
 It will discover and report blatant hooks, but hooks are implemented on a process level.